 With the Macan, Porsche was always determined to stretch design boundaries and create the ultimate multi-tasker.
 A car as ready for a circuit as it would be for a skiing trip, classy enough for the streets of Monte Carlo, soundly sensible on the school run, quietly capable on the rough stuff and potentially manic around Monza.
 The company's certainly well-placed to create such a thing, claiming the whole 'sporting all-wheel drive car' concept as its own invention.
 Back in 1900, Ferdinand Porsche designed the Lohner-Porsche racing model with its four electric wheelhub motors.
 By 1947, the brand was going further, developing a supercharged 12 cylinder 'Type 360' Cisitalia Grand Prix racer that introduced the concept of full four-wheel drive.
 What it all led to was the Cayenne large SUV that turned the company's fortunes around earlier this century.
 And from that to this Macan, a smaller SUV designed to sell alongside it, first launched back in 2014.
 This revised version, launched in mid-2018, looks smarter, ditches diesel and improves its technology.

-The big news with this revised model is that the Macan range no longer offers a diesel, this in line with the brand's current policy of deleting apparently planet-polluting diesel from all its models.
-Unfortunately, (for the time being at least), the company hasn't offered customers a Plug-in hybrid powertrain instead.
-So buyers must, initially anyway, choose from three petrol powerplants.
-Most will opt for the entry-level 2.0-litre turbo unit which offers 245hp, gets to 62mph in 6.7s and reaches 139mph flat out.
-If that really isn't fast enough for you, then there's a mid-range Macan S model which uses the 3.0 V6 unit from the larger Cayenne, here with 351hp.
-Or there's the top Macan Turbo, which borrows its 2.9-litre twin turbo V6 from the Audi R S4, but here uses it in 434hp form.
-All variants get a revised chassis with newly developed tyres, a package that should put this model even further ahead of its rivals from a dynamic perspective.
+It's an all-petrol range these days - it's some time now since Porsche offered a diesel in any of its cars.
+The brand's usual plug-in hybrid tech though, is conspicuous by its absence here.
+Most buyers opt for the entry-level 2.0-litre turbo unit which offers 245PS, gets to 62mph in 6.7s and reaches 139mph flat out.
+If that really isn't fast enough for you, then there's a mid-range Macan S and Macan GTS models, which use the 3.0 V6 unit from the larger Cayenne with either, respectively with either 354 or 380PS.
+Or there's the top Macan Turbo, which borrows its 2.9-litre twin turbo V6 from the Audi R S4, but here uses it in 440PS form.
+All variants were updated in late 2018 with a revised chassis and newly developed tyres, a package that has put this model even further ahead of its rivals from a dynamic perspective.
 All models come with a seven-speed PDK dual-clutch gearbox, with a Sport button to sharpen shift times, throttle response and steering.
 Four-wheel drive is standard on all cars, although in normal road conditions, 100% of torque is directed to the rear axle.
 Should momentary slip be detected, a clutch pack locks, which can then send up to 100 per cent of torque to the front axle.
 There's also a torque vectoring system, while a torque vectoring rear differential is an option.
 There is a dedicated off-road mode, which optimises the torque split and gearbox shift points to better optimise grip and torque when it gets really slippery.
 Standard steel springs with passive dampers are standard on the S models, with adaptive dampers an option, while the Turbo gets full air suspension.

-Prices for the all-petrol range open at just over £46,000, which gets you the entry-level 2.0-litre turbo 245hp model.
-If you want more power, you can also talk to your dealer about the 3.0 V6 Macan S and the 2.9-litre V6 twin turbo Turbo version.
-The range of standard features has been expanded to include LED main headlights and the new PCM infotainment system, with online navigation and Connect Plus.
+Prices for the all-petrol range open at around £47,000, which gets you the entry-level 2.0-litre turbo 245PS four cylinder 2.0-litre derivative.
+If you want more power, you can also talk to your dealer about a 3.0-litre V6 model, either the 354PS Macan S (around £49,500) or the 380PS GTS variant (costing around £59,000).
+At the top of the range, there's the 2.9-litre 440PS Turbo flagship model.
+As for value, well the range of standard features has been expanded in recent times to include LED main headlights and the PCM infotainment system, with online navigation and Connect Plus.
 This revised Macan offers the choice of an expanded range of options, plus enhanced assist systems.
 The optional GT sports steering wheel echoes the style of the Porsche 911.
 A mode switch integrated into the steering wheel - including a sport response button - is part of the optional Sport Chrono Package.
 An extra luxury option is the heated windscreen and air ioniser package that improves the quality of the air inside the vehicle.
 As for extra camera-driven safety stuff, well there's now a new Traffic Assist system that uses adaptive cruise control to allow the vehicle to travel at speeds of up to 37mph for a more pleasant and relaxing drive.
 As well as being able to accelerate and brake semi-automatically, the system helps the driver to stay in their lane in traffic jams and poor-flowing traffic.

 Porsche has worked hard to keep the running cost efficiency figures of this revised model competitive.
 Part of this model's price premium over an Audi Q5 can be ascribed to the use of aluminium body panels which pare 40kg from the car's kerb weight.
 The PDK auto gearbox has been optimised for economy at cruising speeds, with a coasting function that decouples the engine and gearbox when you lift the throttle on the motorway.
 There's also of course a start/stop mode to help cut fuel consumption in city traffic.
-As a result, the fuel economy for the entry-level 2.0-litre turbo Macan is 34.9mpg on the combined cycle and 185g/km of CO2.
+As a result, the fuel economy for the entry-level 2.0-litre turbo Macan is up to 28.2mpg on the WLTP combined cycle and 185g/km of NEDC-rated CO2.
 That's not a bad return for an SUV that will get to 62mph in 6.7 seconds.
+For the V6 Macan S, the respective figures are up to 25.7mpg (WLTP) and 204g/km (NEDC).
 Insurance groupings start at 45E for the base Macan variant, before topping out at group 50 for the top Turbo model.
 Oh and if you want to justify purchase of this car to green-minded friends, it's always useful to know that at the end of its life, it'll be 95% recyclable.
 Buyers get a three year warranty which might seem a little mean in this day and age, but it does include an unlimited mileage clause.